atmoswing/atmoswing-user-manual/docs/getting-started/parameters-file.rst

 * ``predictand_thresholds``: Selection of days based on a predictand threshold (ex: days with more than x mm of precipitation)
 * ``Month_to_Month``: Flexible selection of a period from one month to another month (ex: April_to_July, January_to_September, September_to_March)

-In case of a selection based on a predictand threshold (``predictand_thresholds``), the following element must be specified:
+In case of a selection based on a predictand threshold (``predictand_thresholds``), the following elements must be specified:

 * ``<predictand_serie_name>``: selection of the raw (´´data_raw´´) or normalized data (´´data_normalized´´)
 * ``<predictand_min_threshold>``: Minimum threshold value